MrFantm/Cobalt/README.md

 - Customizable attributes such as day length, console color, custom names, starting money in the economy, and other attributes of the simulation.
 - Age specific actions. i.e A 1 year old isn't going to "Be looking at colleges" lol.
 - Some other random stuff that I'm gonna keep secret for the time, some of them are pretty interesting and I wouldn't want to spoil it!

-# Other Notes
-Please don't mock my script...
-It's messy and could be simlified but I'm in the process of cleaning it up and optimizing it, I just wanted to get it working first.
-And don't expect it to be some kind of super program that is super detailed and intricate, I literally whipped this bad boy up in a few days so don't expect much when looking at the code, there will be many "Why is that there?" or "What on earth does this do?".

-Basically look at your own risk :)